SuperOfficeDocs/superoffice-docs/docs/database/tables/addressformat.md

 ---
-uid: table-addressformat
+uid: table-AddressFormat
-title: addressformat table
+title: AddressFormat table
 description: Address formats for GUI and labels.
-See more information in Addressformat on http://techdoc.superoffice.com so.generated: true
+See more information; Addressformat on http;//techdoc.superoffice.com so.generated: true
 keywords:
   - "database"
   - "AddressFormat"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# addressformat Table (57)
+# AddressFormat Table (57)

 ## Fields